 Whitefield Academy began in 1976 in Louisville, KY as a ministry of Highview Baptist Church.
 Known as Highview Baptist Christian School, the school offered families educational opportunities for grades K-8.
-Highview Baptist Christian School, under the leadership of Mrs. Barbara Crawford and while holding to an evangelistic model of education, the school grew in size and influence.
+Highview Baptist Christian School, while holding to an evangelistic model of education, grew in size and influence, under the leadership of Mrs. Barbara Crawford.

 In 1997, Mr. Steve Whitaker was named the school’s new Headmaster.
 Under his leadership the school’s mission, vision, and philosophy were redefined and its purpose was changed to reflect a discipleship model of education.
 In addition, in 2003 the school became known as Whitefield Academy; named after the great evangelist George Whitefield.

 After several years interim leadership, Mr. Gary Mounce became Head of School in 2013.
-Today, Whitefield Academy is continuing the pursuit of academic excellence and spiritual vitality through a focused concentration on Kingdom Education and sound academic practices.
+Today, Whitefield Academy is continuing the pursuit of academic excellence and spiritual vitality through a focused concentration on Kingdom Education and sound academic practices with Dr. Bruce A. Jacobson as the Head of School (2018).